 Scamander offers a wide range of places to stay including several small motels, Bed and Breakfasts and self-contained accommodation – as well as campsites.

-Scamander is 15 kilometres south of St Helens and about a two-hour drive (180 km) from Launceston.
+Scamander is 15 km south of St Helens and about a 2-hr drive (180 km) from Launceston.

 - Fish for sea bream in the Scamander River